kendofriendo/yodot-engine/README.md

 ## Documentation and demos

 Redot didn't even do this part, wot on account of they ain't got no docs 'n' demos.
 Just go to the [godot github](https://github.com/godotengine/godot) already.

+<i>“Happy are they that hear their detractions, and can put them to mending.”</i>